Car heater controls can look complex, but not to worry, 5 minutes from now, you’ll be an expert.

 You’ll notice the engine management control unit helping out when you set the heater fan to high; the engine revs will often rise.
 The climate system also manages the a/c system and can take account of the sun load hitting the car.

-Knowing what all these buttons do will help you manage any in-car climate situation, from frozen toes, extreme sun even unpleasant exterior odors.
+Knowing what all these buttons do will help you manage any in-car climate situation, from frozen toes to extreme sun and even unpleasant exterior odors.

 The temperature control button is obviously crucial to an effective in-car heating system.
 We’ve all been in a car when it’s too hot or cold; it’s not a comfortable experience.